towns-protocol/towns/doc/casablanca/Casablanca.md

 Nodes hosting given stream rotate the duty of publishing latest leaf hashes on chain based on the number of new events.

-Lets say [[#Global Settings|setting]] is set to publish every 100 events, nodes A, B, C, D, E host last chunk of the stream S and node E just sent tx with new leaf hashes.
+Lets say [setting](#global-settings) is set to publish every 100 events, nodes A, B, C, D, E host last chunk of the stream S and node E just sent tx with new leaf hashes.
 Then node A must sent tx after 100 new events, node B after 200 new events, node C after 300 new events and so on.
 Node be must send tx on schedule even if node A fails to send its tx.
 This prevents malicious node from stalling the process.
 Missing to send the tx is slashable offence.

 Node that must send out tx at the current round is called the `leader`.
 Leader node queries hashes of new events from the other nodes and selects leaf hashes that are present on the majority of nodes (i.e. on the 3 out of 5 in the example above).
 Then other nodes sign the message that they have these hashes and leader submits new "latest leaf hashes tx".
 Transaction contains the leaf hashes and signatures of the leader (by definition) and at least of the other 2 nodes (in case of replication set to 5).